dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

   check_dup = FALSE;

 The **check_dup** flag expects either TRUE and FALSE, indicating whether the code should check for duplicate ATCF lines when building tracks.
 Setting **check_dup** to TRUE will check for duplicated lines, and produce output information regarding the duplicate.
-The duplicated ATCF line will not be processed in the tc_pairs output.
+Any duplicated ATCF line will not be processed in the tc_pairs output.
 Setting **check_dup** to FALSE, will still exclude tracks that decrease with time, and will overwrite repeated lines, but specific duplicate log information will not be output.
 Setting **check_dup** to FALSE will make parsing the track quicker.

 ____________________